Edvan Bakaj

-Edvan Bakaj (born 9 October 1987) is an Albanian professional footballer who plays as a goalkeeper for Albanian club Dinamo Tirana in the Albanian Superliga.
+Edvan Bakaj (born 9 October 1987) is an Albanian former professional footballer who played as a goalkeeper.

 Club career

 Besa Kavajë

 During the winter break, Bakaj announced his departure from Laçi along with the striker Julian Malo, and, in the first days of 2010, he joined Besa Kavajë on a free transfer for the second part of 2009–10.

 Romania

 Following recommendation from his cousin Elis Bakaj, Edvan was given a trial at newly promoted Liga II side Alro Slatina.
 At first it was believed to be an unsuccessful trial as he did not impress in a friendly.
 However, on 15 July 2011 he signed a contract at the club and joined his cousin and former teammate Elis in Romania.

 Return to Laçi

 On 8 August 2012, Bakaj signed a one-year deal with Laçi.
 He made his return debut with the club on 24 September 2012 during the league match away against Skënderbeu Korçë, where Bakaj concealed three times for a 3–0 defeat.

 On 4 May 2014, Bakaj scored his first career goal during the 6–0 thrashing of Kastrioti Krujë, valid for the 22nd week of 2013–14 season, scoring from the penalty kick.
 He left the team after the end of the season by terminating his contract by mutual consensus.